 Snowflake is a leader in this space as well, seeing themselves as part of that larger cloud ecosystem.
 Snowflake provides an extensible platform that allows you to choose to run the platform’s powerful security tools or integrate third-party security solutions like ALTR that sit beside the data, instead of between the data and your users like a proxy would.
 You get all the benefits of a cloud solution – scalability, stability, low maintenance – and all the advantages of running your own security – the ability to mask data so it’s invisible to Snowflake, for example.
 This allows you to maintain that sense of “checks and balances.”

-Today’s best platforms understand that they’re part of a cloud infrastructure and data ecosystem, and they’re allowing other products to plug and play natively.
+Today’s best platforms understand that they’re part of a cloud infrastructure and data ecosystem, and they’re allowing other products to plug and play natively vs using a cloud proxy to provide those features.
 The future of sensitive data in the cloud is integrations like this, and cloud data stores will continue to launch features that allow users to control their data more intimately.

 The benefits of a cloud platform with control of your sensitive data.
 That’s where the future is.